LupusOS/documentation-hub/docs/Developer/installer/index.rst

 System Configuration and Installer Development
 =============================================

 This guide provides instructions for performing system configuration tasks on LupusOS, such as creating swap space, listing installed packages, and restoring packages on a new system.
 These tasks are essential for contributors working on system-level enhancements or preparing environments for LupusOS deployments.
-Additionally, this section serves as a placeholder for future documentation on LupusOS installer development, which may involve creating or modifying installation tools.
+Additionally, this section serves as a placeholder for documentation on LupusOS installer development, which may involve creating or modifying installation tools.

 Overview
 --------